 There are over 100 reasons that you should get Paleo Cooking from Elana’s Pantry by my dear friend Elana Amsterdam.
-Those reasons include the nearly 100 recipes in this cookbook; Elana’s 10 years of experience eating paleo and developing grain-free, dairy-free, refined sugar-free paleo recipes; and, specifically, Elana’s Paleo Bread and Flourless Nut-Free Brownies recipes, which Elana and Ten Speed Press are graciously allowing me to share with you today.
+Those reasons include the nearly 100 recipes in this cookbook; Elana’s 10 years of experience eating paleo and developing grain-free, dairy-free, refined sugar-free paleo recipes; and, specifically, Elana’s Paleo Bread and her Flourless Brownies Made Without Nuts, which Elana and Ten Speed Press are graciously allowing me to share with you today.

 Have you ever looked at some gluten-free recipes and just about cried when you saw all the ingredients and multiple steps?
 That has never, ever, been an issue with Elana’s recipes.
 Her recipes always have just a handful of real food ingredients and that’s what you taste when you eat her main dishes, sides, salads, beverages, and treats.
 Real food.
 There’s nothing weird in taste or texture.
 I love that fact and I especially love that her recipes show others that living gluten free (and more free) doesn’t have to be difficult in any way.
 While Elana’s does use a few ingredients that are not ones you can pick up at your average grocery store, they are worth the purchase and will become ones you rely on in the future.